 Acupuncture is one of the best therapies for cold impairments of the abdomen.
 There are 3 needling techniques to treat cold depending on its location.
 One technique treats cold in the skin/superficial layer, another technique for treating cold in the mid level, and the last technique for treating deep contracted cold.
 In addition we use supplemental warming techniques like moxibustion to help dispel cold.
 Moxibustion is the technique of burning mugwort, which produces heat.
 It is the ancient version of infrared therapy.
 It is warming and counteracts inflammation.

 Utilizing all of these tools, acupuncture is able to treat digestive illnesses.
 With modern research we are learning that the digestive system is being likened to our "second brain."
-We are finding the the digestive system may play a role in our overall health and feelings of well being.
-At our Upper East Side acupuncture clinic we will treat you fully and wholly to ensure your system is functioning optimally and you are feeling and living the best possible life.
+We are finding that the digestive system may play a role in our overall health and feelings of well being.
+At our Midtown acupuncture clinic we will treat you fully and wholly to ensure your system is functioning optimally and you are feeling and living the best possible life.